Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 To follow along, you can find all of the code in [my GitHub repo](https://github.com/Ibaslogic/simple-todo-app "simple react app GitHub repo").

-This React tutorial is divided into six different parts.
+Since our aim is to cover this topic to length for beginners.
+We’ve divided this React tutorial into six different parts.
 And here is a quick overview of what you’ll learn in this part.

 <TableOfContents />